 The park was clean and the animals seemed well looked after.
 In some zoos I’ve found myself constantly saying “I wonder what that is” but here there was enough information provided without it being overwhelming.
 It’s often the case with animal parks that the more freedom the animals have, the more difficult it is for us humans to actually spot them, which is fair enough.
 In this Parc Animalier they’ve managed to achieve closeness without cages.

-At the entrance/exit to the park there’s a café, a snack bar and a large shop where you’re bound to be able to find a suitable souvenir for any age, including toys and clothes.
+At the entrance/exit to the park there’s a café, a snack bar and a large shop where you’re bound to find a suitable souvenir for any age, including toys and clothes.
 It was still quite warm so we sat outside with our ice creams before heading home with our wolf fridge magnet and lots of animal memories.